robjuz/helm-charts/charts/nominatim/README.md

 To enable Ingress integration, set `ingress.enabled` to `true`.
 The `ingress.hostname` property can be used to set the host name.
 The `ingress.tls` parameter can be used to add the TLS configuration for this host.

+### Custom Import Style

+If none of the [default styles](https://nominatim.org/release-docs/latest/admin/Import/#filtering-imported-data) satisfies your needs, you can provide your [customized style file](https://nominatim.org/release-docs/latest/customize/Import-Styles/) by setting the `nominatimInitialize.customStyleUrl` value.

+Make sure the file is publicly available for init job to download it.
+[Example](https://raw.githubusercontent.com/osm-search/Nominatim/master/settings/import-street.style)
 ### TLS secrets

 The chart also facilitates the creation of TLS secrets for use with the Ingress controller, with different options for certificate management.